-There are all kinds of propane stoves and grills.
-We even have an article about how to choose a camp stove for your emergency kit.
+There are all kinds of propane stoves (Amazon) and grills (Amazon).
 They are great to have on hand, but you might not want to haul one while camping, or you might run out of propane in the middle of a snowstorm.
 Most of us have access to some type of wood that we could burn and an open fire can provide a source of heat for cooking, and add a little smoky flavor too.
 Ok, I confess.
 I’m not a huge fan of the smoky flavor, but smoke is better than starving.

 How To Best Build A Campfire by EarthEasy